kyverno/website/content/en/policies/best-practices/disallow_default_namespace.md

         - Job
         - StatefulSet
     validate:
-      message: "Using 'default' namespace is not allowed for podcontrollers"
+      message: "Using 'default' namespace is not allowed for pod controllers."
       pattern:
         metadata:
           namespace: "!default"